cturnerbridger/Presentations/Presentation.md

 # D[X]L

 ## Data Definition Lanuage (DDL)
 DDL describes SQL keywords that allow you to manage the structures data is held in.
+Note: owing to likely database restrictions you will not be able to do much, if any, of this.

 Examples include: